esadakman/reactjs-recipe-app/README.md

 ## Objective

-- Build a Task Tracker App using ReactJS.
+- Build a Recipe App using ReactJS.

 ## Description